johnly17/phase2project/phase2-project/README.md

 -be able to filter by page of shows from API
 -add pages button to render pages of shows to search all shows

+-be able to filter from genre as well

+-add more details to ShowDetails card

 -click show that loads Show page that shows description (DONE)